Ear infections in children under 1 year old.

 When should I visit my GP practice?

-Contact your practice if your child has:
+Contact your practice if your child under one year old has:

 More information can be found here: NHS – Ear Infections